JackStouffer/jacks_standard_library/docs/jsl_core.md

 Check whether `str` ends with the bytes stored in `postfix`.

 Returns `false` when either fat pointer is null or when `postfix` exceeds `str` in length.
-Comparison is bytewise; no Unicode normalization is performed.

 #### Parameters